Huntsville Center engineer’s son heading to Naval Academy

+HUNTSVILLE, Ala. --Ray Hall, Architect and Engineering Contracts and Criteria specialist for Huntsville Center’s Range and Training Lands Program looked on Dec.
+15 as his son, Sparkman High School senior Kenny Hall, signed a letter of intent to attend the Naval Academy where he will play football.

-Kenny Hall, son of Ray Hall, Huntsville Center engineer, will head to the U.S. Naval Academey in the fall.
-Kenny was a star cornerback at Sparkman High School in Huntsville, Ala.
-Although Kenny has always excelled in football, Ray coached his only child academically, ensuring Kenny will receive a top-notch education.
+Although Kenny has always excelled in football, Ray has coached his only child academically, ensuring Kenny will receive a top-notch education.

+Chicago native Ray is a civil engineer with more than 23 years of government service and over 21 years of service to the U.S. Army Corps of Engineers.
+His USACE career beginning at Chicago District and he has been a member of the Huntsville Center team since 2004.
+Ray received his master’s in civil engineering from the University of Alabama in Huntsville in 2019.

+“I’ve always made it a top priority that Kenny works as hard in the classroom as he does on the football field,” Ray said.
+“I had a reading list for him—set goals for him to read so many books a month and I’m always looking at his grades and offering guidance for him to be better academically.”

 |Date Taken: